 “Self-concept clarity is positively related to enactment of meaningful identity choices, whereas it is negatively related to identity crises driven by reconsidering and discarding current commitments,” explain Elisabetta Crocetti and Marloes P.A.
 Van Dijk in the Encyclopedia of Adolescence.
 “Self-concept clarity is intertwined with healthy identity development.”

-I’ve presented these three together without commenting up to now because I think they help provide context to each other and for the wider discussion we’re having.
+I’ve presented these three together without commenting because I think they help provide context to each other and for the wider discussion we’re having.
 Which brings us to:

 Happiness and myself

 Up to now, I’ve written to you as professional-me, the science journalist; now I’d want to join the discussion as just me (so don’t quote me from here on out).

 In his 1956 book Style and Music: Theory, History, and Ideology, philosopher and composer Leonard Meyer proposed that music can instill an emotional response in humans by toying with our expectations.
 His view is a further development of the belief-desire-intention model, which holds that emotions arise from our desires (and a desire can lead to an expectation).
 Under this model, negative emotions are the result of the inability to satisfy some desire; positive emotions are produced by us successfully getting what we want.
 Happiness, if you follow that logic, means getting what you want.